How Your Child Born Abroad Becomes a U.S. Citizen

 - You must agree in writing to provide financial support for your child until they reach 18 years of age; and

-- Legal paternity must be established before your child’s 18th This could be accomplished by a Court order adjudicating paternity, legitimization under the laws of the country where your child lives or by your written acknowledgment of paternity signed under oath.
+- Legal paternity must be established before your child’s eighteenth birthday.
+This could be accomplished by a Court order adjudicating paternity, legitimization under the laws of the country where your child lives or by your written acknowledgment of paternity signed under oath.

 Other Mechanisms for Transmitting U.S. Citizenship to Your Child

 There are other methods for children born abroad to U.S. parents to become U.S. citizens after birth.
 Adopted children can become U.S. citizens after the adoption process is complete and the child enters the United States as a Lawful Permanent Resident of the United States.
 You may be able to file an N-600 Application for Certificate of Citizenship for your child.
 Your child may even be able to claim U.S. citizenship if you do not meet the necessary residence requirements but your parent, the child’s grandparent, does meet the physical presence requirement.
 An immigration attorney can help you evaluate which route is best suited for your family.